Vitamins, Minerals, And Your Teeth

-These also work against canker sores, and can be found in the same meats, plus dairy.
+These also work against canker sores and can be found in the same meats as well as in dairy.
 You can also get them from almonds and spinach.

 Hopefully you’re already getting most of these in your existing diet, and if you’re missing one, you can easily fix it with a small adjustment.
 If it’s more convenient for your lifestyle, most of these can be found at a pharmacy as dietary supplements, so you have multiple options.